nathaniel-ortiz/redditswapbot/README.md

 ## Description

-Scripts that are used on /r/mechmarket and /r/hardwareswap created by the mods of /r/hardwareswap and modified for use by /u/chankster, /u/NotMelNoGuitars, and /u/thelectronicnub
+Scripts that are used on /r/mechmarket and /r/hardwareswap created by the mods of /r/hardwareswap and modified for use by /u/chankster, /u/NotMelNoGuitars, and /u/thelectronicnub.
+There are two currently running instances of the bot, /u/hwsbot and /u/mechkbot

 ## Files